Carl Gustaf 8.4 cm recoilless rifle: 1991 – M3 export

-2011 – M3 in USA (M3 MAAWS)
+2011 – M3 in US (M3 MAAWS)

-In the late 1980s, the Special Operations Forces Modernization Action Plan indicated need for a Ranger Anti-Armor/Anti-Personnel Weapon System (RAAWS) to replace the M67 recoilless rifle in use by the 75th Ranger Regiment.
-A market survey in 1987 indicated that the Carl Gustaf M3 was the best candidate for satisfying RAAWS requirements.
-On 29 September 1988, the M3 was selected as the RAAWS from candidate proposals submitted in response to the market survey compiled by ARDEC.
-A subsequent review of the contractor-supplied fatigue test data determined that the data did not meet U.S. Army requirements.
-Benét Laboratories conducted fatigue tests of two tubes to establish an interim safe service life for the weapon.
-Tests were conducted in 1993.
-The manufacturer's recommended life for the weapon was 500 rounds, but bore surfaces showed no indications of erosion until 2,360 rounds.
-The U.S. Navy SEALs became interested in the program and moved it to a Joint Integrated Product Team.
-The program name subsequently changed from the RAAWS to the Multi-Role Anti-Armor Anti-Personnel Weapon System (MAAWS).
+In the late 1980s, the US Army sought to replace the M67 recoilless rifle in use by the 75th Ranger Regiment.
+Testing by the army's Benét Laboratories in 1993 determined that the Carl Gustaf M3 had a service lifetime more than four times the contractor's claims, which drew interest from the US Navy, and a joint services team moved forward with a purchase order under the US military designation MAAWS (Multi-Role Anti-Armor Anti-Personnel Weapon System) M3.

-The M3 Multi-Role Anti-Armor Anti-Personnel Weapon System is the U.S. military designation for the Carl-Gustaf M3 recoilless rifle.
-It is primarily used by United States Special Operations Command such as the Army Rangers, Army Special Forces, Marine Raiders, Navy SEALs, and JSOC operators.
-When used by the U.S. Army's 75th Ranger Regiment, the M3 is known as the Ranger Anti-tank Weapons System (RAWS).
+The MAAWS M3 is primarily used by United States Special Operations Command such as the Army Rangers, Army Special Forces, Marine Raiders, Navy SEALs, and JSOC operators.
+When used by the Rangers, the M3 may be referred to as the Ranger Anti-Armor Anti-Personnel Weapon System (RAAWS).
 Army Rangers found the M3 was best employed using a two-man team.
 One person would carry the launcher and be armed with a pistol for personal protection, and the other would carry 5–6 rounds of ammunition and act as a spotter for the gunner.
 Although the single-shot AT4 is lighter and can be carried by one person, a Gustaf team with the heavier recoilless rifle can reload and fire more rounds.

-The M3 MAAWS fires the following ammunition: